 What's up with your stomach, anyway?

-The key is recognizing the signs, so you can treat it.
+The key is recognizing appendicitis symptoms, so you can treat it.
 "If it is not treated, your appendix can rupture, which can be life-threatening," says Jennifer Caudle, DO, a board-certified family physician and assistant professor at Rowan School of Osteopathic Medicine.

 Pain when going to the bathroom

 Sergio Delle Vedove/shutterstock"If the appendix is positioned lower in the pelvis, the patient may have increased urinary frequency, pain with urination, or even diarrhea," notes Dr. McFadden.
 Sometimes constipation can be the problem.
 He notes that it depends on the location of the appendix, which is normally in the right lower quadrant but is different for each person.
 Find out what your bowel movements reveal about your health.

 Feeling like you're going to throw up